Jillian Skinner

 Jillian Gell Skinner AM (born 5 August 1944) is an Australian politician who was the New South Wales Minister for Health in the Baird government.
 Skinner was a member of the New South Wales Legislative Assembly representing North Shore for the Liberal Party from 1994 to 2017 and was the Deputy Leader of the New South Wales Liberal Party from 2007 to 2014.
 Between 2011 and 2015 Skinner also served as the Minister for Medical Research.
 On 27 January 2017, Skinner announced her intention to resign from the ministry and from Parliament.

 Early life and career

 Skinner was educated at the Presbyterian Ladies' College, Melbourne.
 She began as a journalist working for the Melbourne Herald and later continued her career in Hong Kong, working for Radio Hong Kong and The Associated Press, Hong Kong from 1962 to 1973.

 Upon returning to Australia, Skinner continued working as a journalist in Melbourne, including a period on the Parliamentary Press Gallery during the Premiership of Sir Henry Bolte, Sydney and Adelaide.
 She has lived in Sydney since 1979.
 From 1984 to 1988 she was involved in editorial writing, research, policy development and strategic planning.
 From 1988 to 1994 she was Director of the New South Wales Office of Youth Affairs.
-She is married with three children, of whom at least one was living with her husband in Melbourne in 1987.
+She is married with three children.